Merkleize/matt/README.md

 - pre-commitment to every possible future script (but not their data);
 - few simple opcodes operating with the covenant data.

-We argue that such a simple covenant construction is enough to extend the power of Bitcoin's layer 1 to become a **universal settlement layer** for arbitrary computation.
+We argue that such a simple covenant construction is enough to extend the power of bitcoin's layer 1 to become a **universal settlement layer** for arbitrary computation.

 Moreover, the covenant can elegantly fit within P2TR transactions, without any substantial increase for the workload of bitcoin nodes.